Wichita Wind Surge lighting up stadium blue for first responders

 Whether it be EMS, fire, or police, blue represents all of them who share the fight together.
 The extra shine on the fences, patio, and seats are nice still some say their badges shine bright every day.

-Whenever something very dramatic or drastic happens it does get the publics’ attention a little more,” says Stu Bevis, Deputy Fire Chief with the Wichita Fire Department.
-“Whether it is the current situation with COVID or a tornado or a massive event or fire — it certainly does pull the publics’ attention.”
+Whenever something very dramatic or drastic happens it does get the publics’ attention a little more,” says Deputy Fire Chief Stu Bevis, Wichita Fire Department.
+“Whether it is the current situation with COVID or a tornado or a massive event or fire, it certainly does pull the publics’ attention.”

 “They are dedicated to their work,” Misasi adds.
 “They know what it is that they are getting themselves into as a first responder and paramedic.”